futuremotiondev/droplicense/README.md

-# droplicense CLI
+# droplicense
+&nbsp;

-> CLI application for generating common licenses from the command line.
+> A Node.js CLI application for generating common licenses from the command line.
+>
+&nbsp;

 ## Installation